dittowords/cli/README.md

 ## Usage

+* `DEBUG=true ditto-cli
+DEBUG=true DITTO_API_HOST=http://localhost:1234 ditto-cli
-* `ditto-cli` this will initialize your environment to work with Ditto if needed.
+DITTO_API_HOST=http://localhost:1234 ditto-cli` this will initialize your environment to work with Ditto if needed.
 * `ditto-cli help` this will show you help.
 * `ditto-cli pull` pull copy into working directory